U.S. Route 79 in Tennessee: History

 US 79 did not have any presence in Tennessee or southern Kentucky until it was routed into the state in 1944.
 Until then, the route ended in West Memphis, Arkansas, and US 79's current route in Tennessee was signed solely as SR 76 from Brownsville to Clarksville, and SR 13 from Clarksville to the Kentucky line.

+The section of US 79 in Clarksville between the Lynnwood-Tarpley Bridge and the I-24 interchange was originally named the Guthrie Highway, for nearby Guthrie, Kentucky, until 1994, when it was renamed Wilma Rudolph Boulevard.
+This was done to honor Wilma Rudolph, an Olympic runner from Clarksville, who won three gold medals in the 1960 Rome Summer Olympic Games in Italy.